 The Science Behind the Healing — Our Research-Backed Modalities

-Each modality we use at Embracing Me Retreats is based on Evidence — rooted in trauma science, nervous system regulation, and decades of therapeutic research and experience.
+Each modality we use at Embracing Me Retreats and workshops is based on Evidence — rooted in trauma science, nervous system regulation, and decades of therapeutic research and experience.
 Here’s why it works:

 IFS (Internal Family Systems) – Parts Work